 The Act stipulates the powers, authorities, duties and functions of Local Government.
+The Local Government Act is currently under review, as well as other related Acts such as the Roads Act.

-BUILDING CODE OF AUSTRALIA
+NATIONAL CONSTRUCTION CODE OF AUSTRALIA

 This document details the construction requirements of buildings throughout Australia